santhoshsan03/Data-Visualization-Task-2/README.md

 # Data-Visualization-Task-2
 This task involves analyzing the Superstore dataset in Power BI to create visual dashboards showing sales and profit trends.
 Key insights and a summary report were generated to help understand business performance.

+# Files
-├── Dashboard.pbix
+- Dashboard.pbix
-├── datavisualizations.pdf
+- datavisualizations.pdf
-├── README.md
+- README.md
-└── Superstore.csv
+- Superstore.csv

 # 📈 Key Visuals Created
 	•	Sales by Category